Rabbi Dr Zvi Aviner

 Eve recognizes the Attributer of Mercy and Compassion

-Eve must have had a hard and painful labor, as the CREATOR had told her.
+Eve must have had a tough child labor, facing the angel of death.

-Back in Eden, she could never have such feeling.
+Back in Eden, she could never had such a feeling.

 for she said: “I have acquired a man with YHVH.”

-Meaning – I have acquired both – a child, and awareness of YHVH
+Meaning – I have acquired (purchased) both, a child and the awareness of YHVH.

 What about her husband?